basho/basho_docs/source/languages/en/riak/theory/concepts/strong-consistency.md

 (i.e. fault) tolerance and high read and write availability.

-While this focus on high availability is a great fit for many data storage needs, there exist use cases for which strong data consistency is more important than availability.
-Thus, Basho introduced with Riak 2.0 a new option for strongly-consistent data.
+While this focus on high availability is a great fit for many data storage needs, there are also many use cases for which strong data consistency is more important than availability.
+Basho introduced a new strong consistency option in version 2.0 to address these use cases, enabling developers to apply strong consistency on a per-key, i.e. per-object, basis.

 ## Strong vs. Eventual Consistency